Jump to Recipe

 It’s very important to me that I serve healthy, nutritious, home-cooked food to my family.
 I love my Instant Pot because I can plan ahead for busier days to make something fast in the pressure cooker rather than grabbing a quick pizza on the way home.

 It you haven’t taken the dive into pressure cooking either, you should.
 Most pressure cookers, like the Instant Pot, have very simple operation and lots of versatility.

 I also like the safety features on the modern electric pressure cookers like the Instant Pot.
 When you are pressure cooking, the lid locks and it will not open until the pressure has been released.
 Unlike my traditional pressure canners, this pressure cooker allows you to release the pressure more quickly so we can have our meal ready pronto.

 If you want to make the move towards feeding your family more home-cooked meals, even when you have a busy day, I recommend that you look into investing in an electric pressure cooker.

 If you do have an Instant Pot or other electric pressure cooker, give this creamy cauliflower recipe a try!
 It was a huge hit with the girls from the first time I made it – I got two thumbs up and that doesn’t always happen.
 They still love this recipe today.

-If you like loaded baked potato soup, you’ll love this cauliflower soup.
+If you like loaded baked potato soup or broccoli cheddar soup, you’ll love this cauliflower soup.
 It has the same consistency and flavors, but with far less carbs!
 It’s actually been mistaken for potato soup by people who “don’t like vegetables” when I’ve served it before!